Cochlear Implants

 • Children’s Progress: Slower progress, with training needed post-implantation to help them adapt to new “hearing.”

-• Television and Radio: Easier to watch TV with visual cues, though radio is often more difficult.
+• Television and Radio: It is easier to watch TV with visual cues, though radio is often more difficult.

 • Sound Perception: Most can distinguish loud, medium, and soft sounds, like footsteps, barking dogs, and slamming doors.